When will my order be ready?

 I think I left some negatives at your store; are they still there?

 We hold negatives for 1 month only.
 During this time we will attempt to email you to remind you of pick up, but if it doesn’t happen within 1 month of drop-off, we will dispose of the negatives because our store is small, and we don’t have the counter space to house everyone’s film.
 We are not responsible for anything left beyond 1 month.

 Do you offer one-hour photo service?

 No. Sadly, the days of one-hour photos are gone.
 Since we are one of very few places in Austin where you can still get film processed (and film photography is popular here) we stay very busy with orders.

 Our normal turn-around time for standard orders is one week, if you want your film scanned to a digital medium or printed.
 We offer a rush service for an additional $4.99 per roll.
-Generally, this assures you get your film back the next day or in 2-3 days for black & white film.
+Generally, this assures you get your film back in 2-3 days.
 Please check with us for specifics; if you are on a time-sensitive deadline, we will try to accommodate you as best as we can.

 Are you open during the holidays?

 We are open every day except Easter, Memorial Day, Labor Day, Thanksgiving, Christmas and New Year’s Day.
 There may be adjusted store hours on other holidays, so it's always best to check with us prior to visiting the shop.